-In Denver, BSL is commonly referred to as the “pit bull ban” because it specifically prohibits the ownership of dogs that are thought to be “pit bulls” based on their appearance.
-The current law mandates that if a dog is declared to be at least 51% “pit bull” based on a visual assessment, it must either be forcibly removed from Denver or killed.
+In Denver, BSL was commonly referred to as the “pit bull ban” because it specifically prohibited the ownership of dogs that were thought to be “pit bulls” based on their appearance.
+The previous law mandated that if a dog was declared to be at least 51% “pit bull” based on a visual assessment, it would either be forcibly removed from Denver or killed.

 End breed-specific legislation in Denver:

 In case after case, breed-specific legislation or BSL has proven ineffective and costly.
 Breed-NEUTRAL legislation has been proven to reduce dog bites, cost less for the community, and improve owners’ care for their pets – by putting responsibility for dog safety back into the owners’ hands.